 Never having visited a Hammam, the thought of visiting one on our holiday to Morocco seems daunting and full of worrying possibilities.
 Will it hurt?
 Will they pull me into impossible positions?
-Am I supposed to go naked?
+Am I supposed to take my clothes off?
 Will I look stupid if I don’t understand them?
-These are some of the questions swirling around in my head.
+These are some of the questions swirling around in my head about getting a massage in Agadir.

 Sitting on the plastic mats that cover the heated ledges, we first have plastic containers of hot water poured all over us by the two female attendants assigned to us, wearing white beautician’s overalls and black headscarves.
 They motion us to lie down on the ledge, but my plastic mat is rather thin and I can feel the heat burning through it, so I move to the other ledge where there is no heating.